 • positive thinking

-• gradual desensitisation
+• gradual desensitization

-Drugs do not cure acrophobia.
+It is important to realize that drugs do not cure acrophobia.
 They simply temporarily suppress the symptoms using chemicals.
 The side effects of the drugs may be worse than a fear of heights.
 Never take drugs without a doctor's perscription and be sure you know exactly what the drug will do to your body.